Una traducción al español de esta guía de investigación está disponible aquí.

-Attempting to include all phases of the discovery, westward movement and settlement of the Americas, the Newberry has an abundance of primary source material documenting the British, French, Spanish and Portuguese Colonies.
+Attempting to include all phases of settler colonialism of the Americas, the Newberry has an abundance of primary source material documenting the British, French, Spanish and Portuguese Colonies.
 More than 50,000 volumes that relate to Latin America can be found within the Ayer Collection.
 Likewise, the Greenlee Collection of Brazilian and Portuguese History has a wealth of material for the study of Latin American history.

 A list of selected highlights for Uruguay, Chile, Brazil, Venezuela, Colombia, Ecuador, Costa Rica, Peru, El Salvador, Honduras, Guatemala, Mexico, Dominican Republic, Spain, Portugal, Argentina, Bolivia, Panama, and Nicaragua may be found in the Latin American Material Bibliographic Guide.

 Ayer Collection acquisitions are listed in the Newberry’s Online Catalog and in WorldCat.
 In addition, Ayer Collection acquisitions to 1978 are described in the Dictionary Catalog of the Edward E. Ayer Collection of Americana and American Indians (21 volumes, 1961-1980).
 Please call the reference desk at (312) 255-3506 with questions on our holdings, or Contact a Librarian with research questions.

 The Newberry has also developed a policy regarding access to and treatment of Culturally Sensitive Indigenous Materials (available as a pdf file) in the Library’s collections.